irregularchat/Speech-Memorization-Platform/ROADMAP.md

 ### Q: What studies have been done on memorization techniques for large amounts of text and their effectiveness?
 ### Q: What are the best practices for designing an app that allows users to input and interact with text?
 ### Q: What are the largest challenges for people when memorizing large amounts of text?
+### Q: Not trying to be cute, but like a teleprompter app?
+A: Yes, it’s similar to a teleprompter, but it’s inspired by the Anki method for delayed recall and guided study.
+The app helps you focus on the areas that matter by identifying sections you’re already familiar with and highlighting the ones you’re struggling with.
+This way, it enhances your ability to recall information effectively while also giving you real-time feedback on your performance